 FAQs:

-The 1921 Morgan Silver Dollar marks the final year of the Morgan Dollar series, ending a chapter in American coinage that began in 1878.
-Its production in 1921 followed a hiatus and was the only year these coins were minted at the Denver Mint, making it a distinctive piece for collectors interested in U.S. history and numismatics.
+The 1921 Morgan Silver Dollar is notable for being the final year of the original Morgan Dollar series and the only year these coins were minted at the Denver Mint.
+This year marks the end of an era in U.S. coinage, making 1921 issues especially popular among collectors interested in American history and numismatics.

-Yes, the 1921 Morgan Silver Dollar was produced at three U.S. Mint locations: Philadelphia (no mintmark), San Francisco (S mintmark), and Denver (D mintmark).
-The Denver coin is especially notable, as 1921 was the only year the Morgan Dollar was struck there.
+In 1921, Morgan Silver Dollars were produced at three U.S. Mints: Philadelphia, Denver, and San Francisco.
+The Denver Mint’s 1921 issue is especially notable, as it was the only year the Morgan Dollar was struck there.